manalilipaulo/post-install-config/README.md

 <img src="https://i.imgur.com/7HyoONM.png" height="80%" width="80%" alt="Configuration Steps"/>
 </p>
 <p>
-After installing osTicket, it is now time to make configurations to use it as a ticketing system.
-One thing to note is that I switch between Admin and Agent panels as each panel has different configurations.
-To tell which panel is used, look at the top right of the osTicket screen.
-If it reads Agent Panel, the Admin panel is the one being used and vice versa.
+After completing the pre-requisites from the previous step and installing osTicket, we're now able to use the ticketing system.
+I frequently switched between the Admin and the Agent panels to get a proper view of how the whole system is broken down.
+To determine which profile is being used, the top right of the screenshot will share "admin" or "agent".

-The first step to take is to make a new role called Supreme Admin.
-For the purposes of this lab, I am intentionally creating a role that has every permission that can be granted.
-To create a new role, open the Admin panel enter the Agents Menu.
-Click on Roles and create the new role from there.
+Firstly, I created role called Supreme Admin.
+For this lab, I am intentionally creating a role that has every permission that can be granted.
+To create a new role, > open the Admin panel > enter the Agents Menu > Click on Roles and > create the new role.
 </p>
 <br />